 Oh yeah, maybe they’ll have sex with one or two of them, experiences from which they’ll feel entitled to generalize about the sexual capabilities of the entire country’s population, but that will be about it.

 When I moved to Australia at 19, I was shocked to see the French dating other French when they had access to 50+ different nationalities.
-My face when I saw them writing on Facebook about their “Australian experience”…!!
+Hypocrisy reached its pinnacle when they wrote on Facebook about their “Australian experience”…!!